21 month old hitting other kids

 Cole is obviously an intense and sensitive boy with big feelings.
 Because he is so young, he has a low tolerance for frustration and little impulse control.
 When he wants something, his desire feels so strong that he will do whatever is necessary to get it, and no substitute will do.
 His empathy is not yet well-developed, so if other kids are in the way, he’ll run right over them, literally.
 That doesn’t make him bad, it makes him 21 months old!

 So what should you do about his hitting, and about participating in playgroups?
 Let’s take these two questions in reverse order.
 Playgroups can be great for toddlers and preschoolers.
-They allow kids to develop social skills, and they give moms a chance to interact with other adults.
+They allow kids to develop social skills, and they give parents a chance to interact with other adults.
 But playgroups are also stressful for little ones.
 There’s noise, and lots of people, and they have to navigate socially with the other kids, and compete for toys, and mom is usually busy chatting with someone so they often feel a little disconnected from her and a little un-looked after, which stresses them out.
 Sensitive toddlers can easily get emotionally triggered and overloaded by the stimulation of a playgroup.
 (We know kids get stressed by these group situations because their cortisol levels shoot up.)
-Unfortunately, stress makes kids feel less safe, and when kids feel less safe, it is harder for them to be generous with others.
+Unfortunately, stress makes kids feel less safe, and when humans feel less safe, it is harder for us to be generous with others.
 So kids who get along well one on one usually find it harder in a group.

-Playgroups are also complicated because mothers have different ideas about sharing.
+Playgroups are also complicated because parents have different ideas about sharing.
 Toddlers tend to be very possessive about toys, and sharing as a concept doesn't work very well yet, so experts usually advise that kids be taught instead to take turns.
 That is generally a preferable approach.
 However, even learning to take turns is a challenge and takes constant support from adults.

 In fact, forcing preverbal toddlers to take turns often backfires and triggers hitting.
 How?
 They don’t really understand what’s happening very well, and the more they have things taken from them without being able to express their outrage over having to give up the toy, the more likely they are to grab things from each other.